 Gluten-free baking can require a lot of ingredients, some of which you are unlikely to have casually stocked in your pantry.
 When the time comes to whip up a gluten-free treat, pastry chef Amanda Santos has a shoppable go-to.
 “One product I use a lot is King Arthur gluten-free cookie mix,” Santos, who works at The Don Cesar Hotel, says.
 “Making gluten-free pastries takes a lot of knowledge in understanding why certain ingredients behave the way they do.
 This cookie mix takes the guesswork out, especially if you’re not well-versed in gluten-free baking.”

-King Arthur Gluten Free Cookie Mix, $4.49 at Target
+King Arthur Gluten Free Cookie Mix, $4.29 from Target

 3. Häagen-Dazs Ice Cream